 From Capone let’s travel back to Keats.
 Who can talk about love and not speak of John Keats?
 After all, the man once famously exclaimed “I could be martyred for my religion – Love is my religion – I could die for that…” To read his letters to his fiancée Fanny Brawne is to touch a heart that hasn’t beat in almost two hundred years.
 And his poetry!
 Well, I’ve always said that if someone can read Keats and not be moved, not feel his words vibrate their very skin, then that person has no soul.

-I’m being deliberately pretentious with that (19th century poetry isn’t everyone’s cup of tea and there is absolutely nothing wrong with that), but there is some element of truth in it.
+I’m being deliberately pretentious with that, but there is some element of truth in it.
 We live in a cynical world.
 We’re inundated with a constant barrage of suicide bombings, corrupt government officials, and new diseases being touted as our very own Captain Tripps on the daily news.
 Yet in Keats we find what we should be striving toward.
 “I am certain of nothing but the holiness of the heart’s affections, and the truth of imagination.”
 What?
 Really?
 Could someone say something like this and actually mean it?
 How naïve was he?

 Not very.
 For he also wrote: “Do you not see how necessary a world of pains and troubles is to school an intelligence and make it a soul?”
 Keats knew the dangers of love.
 He knew its predatory nature.
 But to him it was this very thing that created the passion inside of him.

 And yet, in a letter to his brother George, he wrote: “Nothing strikes me so forcibly with a sense of the rediculous as love – A Man in love I do think cuts the sorryest figure in the world – Even when I know a poor fool to be really in pain about it, I could burst out laughing in his face – His pathetic visage becomes irrisistable.”